gseyffert/SubstanceAbuseMap/README.md

 npm run start
 ```

-This will run a webpack build in watch mode and output the bundle JavaScript to the `dist` directory.
+This will run a webpack build in watch mode and output the bundled JavaScript to the `dist` directory.

-To serve the application (requires python), type:
+To serve the application (requires python), open another terminal window and navigate back to the map directory (if necessary) & type:

 ```
 python -m SimpleHTTPServer